CaseyDeriso/Budget-app/README.md

 # BUDGETY.

 Budgety is my first completed project in vanilla JavaScript.
-I was walked through the javascript line by line, it started as a completed HTML and CSS page that the course "Javascript master course" by Jonas Schmedtman provided.
+I was walked through the javascript line by line, it started as a completed HTML and CSS page that the course "Javascript master course" by Jonas Schmedtmann provided.

 ### Functionality that I have added beyond base project in lecture: